A guide to forms & dynamic forms in Jira Service Management

 3. Conditional fields displayed:

-• If the user chooses “Product A” and “Version 2.0”, the form displays a field asking if the user is experiencing one of the common issues known for this version.
+• If the user chooses “Product A” and “Version 2.0”, the dynamic form displays a field asking if the user is experiencing one of the common issues known for this version.
 Then they can choose “Issue A” or “Issue B,” allowing them to select any/all applicable options.

 • Then, based on the product-version combination, a field appears asking the user to describe their problem in detail.
 They can include specific error messages or scenarios where the bug occurs.